 - Make smaller with less time if you are adding them on to an Easter charcuterie board for the holidays.

-You can just whisk together some powdered sugar and milk until it is the right consistency to make an easy cookie frosting, use a tub of already made or leave off.
+You can just whisk together some powdered sugar and milk until it is the right consistency to make a frosting, use a tub of already made or leave off.
 Top with sprinkles, lemon zest, or nothing.
 The one below goes a step further with vanilla and almond extracts.
 You could opt to flavor with lemon juice instead.

 If you’re looking for another sweet treat to make that will make everyone happy, give our cinnamon raisin bread pudding a whirl.